ybs294000/SalaryScope/readme_tmp.md

 - Full analytics dashboard after prediction (charts, summaries, leaderboard)
 - Export results in CSV, XLSX, JSON, or SQL format
 - Downloadable PDF batch analytics report

-### Scenario Analysis
-- Build and compare up to 5 fully customisable named scenarios in a single session
-- Each scenario accepts the same inputs as manual prediction for the active model
-- Run all scenarios simultaneously with a single button click
-- Side-by-side comparison table with predicted salary, salary level, and career stage per scenario
-- Bar chart comparing predicted annual salary across all scenarios with dollar labels
-- Charts colored by salary level and career stage (Model 1), or by experience level, company size, and work mode (Model 2)
-- Salary confidence interval chart showing 95% lower and upper bounds per scenario — Model 1
-- Experience vs Salary bubble scatter plot across all scenarios — Model 1
-- Sensitivity sweep: select a baseline scenario and simulate salary change across a continuous 0–40 year experience range (Model 1) or across all four experience levels (Model 2), with all other inputs held fixed
-- Education level sweep across High School, Bachelor's, Master's, and PhD for a selected baseline scenario — Model 1
-- Company size sweep across Small, Medium, and Large companies for a selected baseline scenario — Model 2
-- Export scenario results in CSV, XLSX, or JSON format

 ### Model Analytics
 - Performance metrics: R², MAE, RMSE